Switching from ChatGPT to Claude

 No GPT Store equivalent.
 Claude doesn't have a marketplace of community-built agents.
 If you rely on specific Custom GPTs from other creators, you'll need to recreate that functionality in Claude Projects.

 Claude Code shares your message quota.
 Every agentic turn in Claude Code counts against your Pro message limit.
-A single complex coding task can use up 20 minutes worth of your 5-hour allocation.
+A complex coding task can use up 20 minutes worth of your 5-hour allocation.

 Conversation exports are limited.
 Claude doesn't offer the same bulk export that ChatGPT does.
 You can export individual conversations but not your full history in one go.